 Unlike some sports, Snooker can often transpire over a long period of time.

-The longest ever frame (single game) of Snooker was played between Shaun Murphy and Dave Harold 2008 in Beijing during the 2008 China Open and lasted a whopping 93 minutes and 12 seconds!
+The longest ever frame (single game) of Snooker was played between Shaun Murphy and Dave Harold in 2008 in Beijing during the 2008 China Open and lasted a whopping 93 minutes and 12 seconds!

-On the other hand, the shortest frame of Snooker lasted only 3 minutes and was won by Tony Drago in 2009, Drago was a pleased well-known for his quick breaks and was often penalised by officials for not waiting for all the balls to stop moving before playing his next shot.
+On the other hand, the shortest frame of Snooker lasted only 3 minutes and was won by Tony Drago in 2009, Drago was a pleased well-known for his quick breaks and was often penalized by officials for not waiting for all the balls to stop moving before playing his next shot.